MohamadMansouri/LUCT/src/Arduino/keypad/Readme.md

 **Files Key.h and Keypad.h**: header files

-**File keypad.ino**: The code installed on the first arduino to drive its work; it controls the keypad, the screen and the RFID and runs the I2C protocols.
+**File keypad.ino**: The code installed on the first arduino to drive its work; it controls the keypad, the screen and the RFID and it drives the I2C protocols.